vekteo/ASRT_PDP_jsPsych/README.md

 A Process Dissociation Procedures Task for the <a href="https://github.com/vekteo/ASRT_JSPsych">ASRT paradigm</a> created with the jsPSych library (<a href="https://link.springer.com/article/10.3758/s13428-014-0458-y">de Leeuw, J. R., 2015</a>).

 The task consists of two main parts.
-In the first part, users have to try to type in the sequence they saw in the ASRT task.
-In the second part, they have to type in a sequence they did not see during the ASRT task.
-Now, the appearance of the dogs are controlled by the users.
-The response keys are the same as in the main task, and the dogs appear according to the button presses.
+In the first part, users are asked to try to type the sequence they see in the ASRT task.
+In the second part, they are asked to enter a sequence that they did not see in the ASRT task.
+Now the appearance of the stimuli is controlled by the users.
+The response buttons are the same as in the main task and the stimuli are displayed according to the keypresses.

-Each part consist of 4 blocks.
-Each block is terminated after 24 valid button presses (the 25. button press quits the block).
+Each section consists of 4 blocks.
+Each block is completed after 24 valid keypresses (the 25th keypress exits the block).

 <h2>Output variables</h2>
 <li><strong>browser_events:</strong> browser events at the given trial (fullscreenenter, fullscreenexit, blur or focus)</li>